btel/2016-06-15-scikit-learn-day-paris/notes.md

 * other common problems:
     - repeat the same analysis by hand on tens of files and save the results in spreadsheet or word document.
     - copy files and block of code as a form of 're-use' and versioning.
-    - trouble to collaborate, because of lack of means to share the code.
+    - use emails to send new versions of code
 * therefore SC focuses now on 2-day workshops (introduced in 2012) -- 30% of effort give 70% of scientific computing literacy

 * today SC focuses on best practices:
     - automation
     - version control
-    - programming
+    - designing re-usable programs
-    * collaboration and reproducibility
+    - collaboration and reproducibility
-    * core lessons
+    - core lessons

 * The foundation was set up in 2014.

 * recently Data Carpentry was created whose mission is to help scientists manage and analyze their data
-* SC publications (peer-reviewed papers and evaluation reports)

 ## Typical workshop (3 min):
 (I plan to show the webpage and explain a bit about the schedule, installation etc. However to keep it quick, I may just emphasise differences from standard programming training classes)